Wake the Sleeping Dragon!: Writing

-“We also sing about musical heroes like the Bad Brains (‘That Crazy White Boy Shit’), inner demons (‘The Snake (Break Free.)’), our distaste of animal abuse (‘Bull’s Anthem’), annoying narcissism on social media, friends we’ve lost, life on the road, impending wars for resources, as well as mosh pit patterns that can be linked to male pattern baldness.
-We’ve allowed ourselves greater lyrical freedom on this record for sure.”
+"We also sing about musical heroes like the Bad Brains (‘That Crazy White Boy Shit’), inner demons (‘The Snake (Break Free.)’), our distaste of animal abuse (‘Bull’s Anthem’), annoying narcissism on social media, friends we’ve lost, life on the road, impending wars for resources, as well as mosh pit patterns that can be linked to male pattern baldness.
+We’ve allowed ourselves greater lyrical freedom on this record for sure."
+The songs "Hardcore Horseshoe" and "Beef Between Vegans" where written with a more humorous tone.

+Jerry Farley produced the record Majidi gave Farley credit stating "This is the first time we’ve ever had a producer involved from start to finish, including the songwriting process.
+His objective viewpoints helped settle a lot of little issues that could have easily become stumbling blocks, and the songs themselves ended up benefitting from them."

 Album cover

 The album cover was designed by Ernie Parada who had done work on the band’s previous two records.
 He alongside lead singer Lou Koller came up with the idea to make it look 50s era monster movie poster, while also using the bands Alleyway Dragon mascot.
 Majidi added “Lou and Ernie came up with the idea of doing monster-movie styled art as the cover,” “The dragon climbing the Empire State was a concept I always wanted to see brought to life, so the two ideas were destined to come together this way.”